alnoki/AAAAAA/doc/dev-guide/concepts/tools.rst

 <Integrated_development_environment>`
 that is used to create :term:`AAAAAA`

-The :xref:`AAAAAA-repo` comes with a collection of :xref:`VS-Code-settings` that will automatically configure most of your :wiki-pg:`software <Software>` workspace.
+The :github:`AAAAAA repository <alnoki/AAAAAA>` comes with a collection of :xref:`VS-Code-settings` that will automatically configure most of your :wiki-pg:`software <Software>` workspace.
 If you completed the :ref:`developer environment setup <dev-env-intro>`, then all the relevant